vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 first went to Trader Joe's, and finished purchasing stuff there at 5:37 PM with cashier Scott.
 I then ordered spinach masala dosa from Udupi Palace, waited over 10 minutes, and left after paying by cash.

+## Monday June 29

+In the afternoon (a little after 1 PM) I went to Bangkok Thai Cuisine and ordered yello curry with tofu.
+I waited around 5 minutes, then picked up my order.